drachenwald/autobaelfyr/_issues/2022-11/011-from-the-seneschal.md

 across the various social media platforms.

 Baronial events abound in Eplaheimr.
 Their energy is boundless and opportunities across that fair land have been duly exploited.
-I was also heartened to see that Klakivirki hosted His Majesty at their first in-person event since the Before Times.
+I was also heartened to see that Klakavirki hosted His Majesty at their first in-person event since the Before Times.
 This quarter’s report has been full of news of workshops, armouring days, online discourses, feasts, revels, and fighter practices.
 I myself was down in Exeter, in the South West reaches of West Dragonshire,